LEADING OFF: Cubs-Brewers meet in NL Central showdown | FOX Sports

 ROCKIES RE-DO

 Colorado lefty Tyler Anderson (5-5, 5.28 ERA) faces the Padres for the second straight start after getting the win in a 16-0 romp last weekend at Coors Field.
 He is 2-0 over 10 scoreless innings since returning from the 60-day disabled list following knee surgery.
-The Rockies open a set at San Diego, looking to stop a three-game slide and hang on down the stretch for the second NL wild card.
+The Rockies open a set at San Diego, looking to stop a three-game slide and hang onto the second NL wild card down the stretch.

 TUNING UP